etzm/iscc-sum/docs/cli-spec-rs.md

 The `isum` command is a minimal, high-performance Rust implementation of ISCC (International Standard Content Code) checksum generation.
 It provides the same core functionality as the Python-based `iscc-sum` tool but with faster startup times and lower resource usage.

+When given directories as arguments, `isum` recursively processes all regular files within them in a deterministic order to ensure consistent output across platforms.

 ## Options